listdata001-collab/ChatbotFactory/replit.md

 - **Content Processing**: Text extraction from documents for AI training

 ## Recent Changes
-- **September 03, 2025**: Successfully migrated to Replit environment
+- **September 03, 2025**: Successfully migrated to Replit environment and import completed
-  - Installed all Python dependencies using pip from pyproject.toml
+  - Installed all Python dependencies using uv from pyproject.toml
+  - Ensured gunicorn is properly installed for the WSGI server
   - Configured Flask application for Replit hosting with ProxyFix middleware
   - Set up workflow for development server on port 5000 with webview output
   - Configured deployment for autoscaling production environment
   - Application running successfully with admin user auto-created
   - Using SQLite database (PostgreSQL ready via environment variable)
   - Cache control headers configured to prevent browser caching issues
+  - **Import Status**: ✅ COMPLETED - Application fully functional in Replit environment

 ## External Dependencies